 - Homer's high school principal, Mr. Dondelinger, was even moreso.
 Though this is a somewhat Justified Trope as the students he punishes are slackers and miscreants.

-- Professor Rotwood, upon being promoted to Principal Rotwood, used his position shamelessly to torment title character American Dragon Jake Long.
+- Professor Rotwood, upon being promoted to Principal Rotwood, used his position shamelessly to torment title character American Dragon: Jake Long.
 He was also the victim of pranks by the mundane student body, so...

 - Rotwood is sort of in the same brotherhood as Crocker from Fairly OddParents, so really, it's only to be expected that no one really respects him, and that he'd go a little power-mad.

 - Mr. Lamar Bone from Doug, "One second late and it goes on your permanent record!"
 He had his sympathetic moments though, it was suggested that his attitude came from being overworked because the actual principal never did anything.